 Recipients of CCF-Directed grants, which are also referred to as 'discretionary grants,' are identified by CCF and recommended to the CCF Grants Committee of the Board of Directors for approval.
-Through our discretionary grantmaking, we strive to be a catalyst for strength and vitality in the Catholic community.
+Through CCF-Directed grantmaking, we strive to be a catalyst for strength and vitality in the Catholic community.

-Note: CCF operates on a July 1 - June 30 fiscal year.
+\Note: CCF operates on a July 1 - June 30 fiscal year.

-CCF-Directed Grants (\$1.3M in FY17)
+CCF-Directed Grants (\$1.3M in FY19)

-Tuition Assistance Grant Program \$615,500
+Tuition Assistance Grant Program \$639,000